XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 ![Role Setting](https://github.com/XiaoGeNintendo/public-resource-hut/raw/master/screen2.PNG)

 # Mail System
 Mail System will improve the experience of users on HHSOJ.
 It is introduced in 1.16.
+It is divided into three parts:

+- Email Verify System
+- Contest Notification System
+- Forget Password System

+You can open/close the feature by changing the `config.json`

+And, you need to write a template for each kind of email.
+They should be stored at `verify.html` `forget.html` `notify.html`.
+And, some patterns will be converted into real parameters.
+For example `{{{username}}}` will be changed into the real username.
+For all kinds of patterns, please take a look at the example HHSOJ folder.

 # Languages Supported